rust-lang/cargo/CONTRIBUTING.md

 * Include tests that cover all non-trivial code.
 The existing tests in `test/` provide templates on how to test Cargo's behavior in a sandbox-environment.
 The internal crate `cargotest` provides a vast amount of helpers to minimize boilerplate.
+See [`cargotest/mod.rs`] for an introduction to writing tests.
 * Make sure `cargo test` passes.
 If you do not have the cross-compilers installed locally, install them using the instructions returned by `cargo test cross_compile::cross_tests` (twice, with `--toolchain nightly`